eriicdesousa/TCRcloud/README.md

 **Chao1 index:** Originally developed by Dr Anne Chao to estimate richness in a ecological community

+**To create an amino V-genes plot**

+    TCRcloud vgenes repertoire.airr.rearrangements.tsv

+**To export the processed data from the V-genes plot to a text file**

+    TCRcloud vgenes repertoire.airr.rearrangements.tsv -e True

+**To create a 2-D amino acid plot**

+    TCRcloud aminoacids repertoire.airr.rearrangements.tsv

+**To create a 3-D amino acid plot**

+    TCRcloud aminoacids repertoire.airr.rearrangements.tsv -t True

+**To export the processed data from the amino acid plot to a text file**

+    TCRcloud aminoacids repertoire.airr.rearrangements.tsv -e True

 Using TCRcloud you can download rearragements files from the AIRR compliant databases based on AIRR repertoire metadata files

 **To download AIRR rearrangements files**